ghoshausc/chatbot_560/README.md

 ***Please specify the pip versions according to the pip version on your system***

 ### Support file formats:
-LocalGPT currently supports the following file formats.
-LocalGPT uses `LangChain` for loading these file formats.
-The code in `constants.py` uses a `DOCUMENT_MAP` dictionary to map a file format to the corresponding loader.
-In order to add support for another file format, simply add this dictionary with the file format and the corresponding loader from [LangChain](https://python.langchain.com/docs/modules/data_connection/document_loaders/).

 ```shell
 DOCUMENT_MAP = {